Skip to main content

 How do I monitor the pipeline?

 Add logging at each stage: when a Rodz webhook arrives, when the signature validates, when a Slack message is sent, and when an error occurs.
-Use structured logging (JSON format) so you can search and aggregate in tools like Datadog, Grafana, or even a simple ELK stack.
+Use structured logging (JSON format) so you can search and aggregate in tools like Datadog, Grafana, or a simple ELK stack.
 Set up alerts for error rates above a threshold.
-If your middleware fails to forward more than a handful of messages per hour, something is wrong and you want to know immediately.
+If your middleware fails to forward more than a handful of messages per hour, you want to know immediately.

 Can I send signals to other platforms besides Slack?